MatiAlevMe/KineViz/kineviz/docs/recurso/ROADMAP.md

 "paciente" a "participante", "Paciente" a "Participante" "pacientes" a "participantes", "Pacientes" a "Participantes" "sujeto de prueba" a "participante", "Sujetos de Prueba" a "Participantes"
-2. [Omitido] Implementar "Full Two-Way ANOVA"
-Full Two-Way ANOVA: The current "2VIs" mode performs comparisons within a level of a fixed VI (simple main effects).
-A full two-way ANOVA (e.g., spm1d.stats.anova2 or spm1d.stats.anova2rm for repeated measures) would assess:
-2.1 [Omitido] Main effect of VI1 (e.g., "Edad")
-2.2 [Omitido] Main effect of VI2 (e.g., "Peso")
-2.3 [Omitido] Interaction effect (VI1 x VI2) This would require a different UI setup (selecting both VIs and all their relevant levels) and significant changes in AnalysisService to  structure data for spm1d.stats.anova2 and interpret its multi-faceted results.
-2.4 [Omitido] Post-hoc tests for ANOVA: If an ANOVA (either 1-way in 1VI mode or the simple main effect ANOVA in 2VI mode) is significant, post-hoc tests would be needed to determine which specific groups differ. spm1d offers functions for this (e.g., spm1d.stats.posthoc.ttest_paired, spm1d.stats.posthoc.anova1_ttest_paired).
-2.5 [Omitido] Visualizations for 2VI: Specific plots for interactions (if a 2-way ANOVA was implemented) or more complex comparative plots for the "slicing" approach might be beneficial.
 3. [Hecho] Funcionalidad Extra para Eliminar:
 3.1 [Hecho] Botón para eliminar todos los archivos dentro de un estudio.
 3.2 [Hecho] Botón para eliminar todas las tablas del análisis discreto y pruebas para el analisis discreto y el analisis continuo.